-Medical shadowing is not mandatory, and you can still get into medical school without it.
-However, physician shadowing is a valuable experience that allows you to gauge whether you want to pursue a career in medicine.
+Medical shadowing is not mandatory; you can still get into medical school without it.
+But what do you gain from shadowing a doctor?

 Indeed, the AAMC notes that shadowing a doctor is an excellent way “to find out if a career in medicine might be right for you,” as “it will give you a better understanding of what a doctor’s typical day is like, and give you good experience to talk about in your applications and interviews for medical school.”

-Spending time under direct supervision in different specialties and medical environments is a great way to find which areas of medicine interest you.
-It also exposes you to the benefits and drawbacks of the job.
+Spending time under direct supervision in different specialties and medical environments is a great way to find which areas of medicine interest you and can lead you to potential specializations such as:

 Delivering such news is never easy, and doctors must do so with strict professional decorum, so observing this firsthand can be both difficult and valuable.
 Understanding how a doctor delivers news to their patients is one of the more challenging aspects of the job.

 However, by shadowing as a pre-med student, you’ll understand what to expect, which will help you determine if this is your career path.
-Shadowing a physician gives you a chance to ask someone in your dream career questions.
-During breaks, you’ll likely have the opportunity to ask them what you want to know about the area of specialty in which you are interested.
+Shadowing a physician allows you to ask someone in your dream career questions.
+During breaks, you’ll likely have time to ask them what you want to know about the area of specialty in which you are interested.

 For example, suppose you are interested in internal medicine.
 In that case, you may ask the doctor about the most challenging part of working in internal medicine or if they have any advice about entering the field.
 This is your chance to get real, firsthand answers from a practicing physician.

 Research areas of the medical field that interest you.
 There are numerous specializations, so understanding the different fields is a great start.
-Once you have some ideas about what you would like to learn more about, research doctors that specialize in that area of medicine.
+Once you have ideas about what you’d like to learn more about, research doctors in that specialization.
 Shadowing these doctors gives you an inside look at what your career could look like.

 Plan to contact physicians at least three weeks before you wish to begin shadowing.
 You can send a letter, write an email, or contact them directly by phone.